-Jonny Frank, a Partner with StoneTurn, brings nearly 40 years of public, private and education sector experience in forensic investigations, compliance and risk management.
+Jonny Frank, a Partner with StoneTurn, brings more than 40 years of public, private and education sector experience in forensic investigations, compliance and risk management.
 He joined StoneTurn in 2011 from PricewaterhouseCoopers (PwC), where he was a partner, and founded and led the firm’s global Fraud Risk & Controls practice.

 Jonny serves as the Department of Justice (DOJ)-appointed Independent Compliance and Business Ethics Monitor to Deutsche Bank, the SEC-approved ethics and compliance adviser to the Independent Consultant of a large public accounting firm, the DOJ-appointed Independent Auditor to a Top 3 automotive manufacturer, the self-appointed monitor to a Northern European Bank, the SEC-approved Independent Consultant to a Big Three credit rating agency, and as Forensic Adviser to the Independent Compliance Monitor of one of the world’s largest institutional alternative asset managers.
 He previously served as the DOJ-appointed Executive Deputy Monitor to Volkswagen, AG, NYS Department of Financial Services-appointed Independent Compliance Monitor to the nation’s largest non-bank mortgage servicer, and the DOJ-appointed Independent Consultant to a $2.5 trillion investment bank.
 He also served as Forensic Adviser to a National Highway Traffic Safety Administration (NHTSA)-appointed Monitor of a Tier One automotive supplier and the DOJ-appointed Foreign Corrupt Practices Act (FCPA) Monitors of a $250 billion oil and gas conglomerate and $6 billion medical device manufacturer.

 Established in 2003 in the aftermath of Enron, PwC’s Fraud Risk & Controls was the only Big Four practice devoted wholly to prevention, detection, and remediation of fraud, corruption, waste and abuse.
 Jonny pioneered the “scheme and scenario” antifraud risk assessment framework, subsequently embraced or endorsed by the SEC, Committee of Sponsoring Organizations of the Treadway Commission (COSO), the American Institute of CPAs (AIPCA) and the Institute of Internal Auditors (IIA).
 He also developed a forensic auditing & monitoring curriculum and has trained over 5,000 professionals worldwide on risk assessment, control activities, data analytics, forensic accounting, planning and executing investigations and remediation.